Certificate in Food & Beverage, Barista, Wine & Spirits

 PATHWAYS TO FURTHER STUDY - Diploma of Hospitality and Event Management

-Many students continue on and complete the NZ Certificate in Hospitality and Event Management Level 5 which forms the second semester of the Diploma in Hospitality and Event Management Level 5.
-Other students choose to focus on extending their wine knowledge and complete the Certificate in Professional Wine Knowledge.
+Many students continue on and complete the NZ Certificate in Hospitality and Event Management Level 5 other students choose to focus on extending their wine knowledge and complete the Certificate in Professional Wine Knowledge.

 Some students go on to explore the cheffing world and study cookery.
 Click here for more information on the New Zealand Certificate in Cookery Advanced Level 4.